 - This will display your 9-digit RBC routing number, combining your 5-digit transit with RBC’s 003 institution number.

-RBC Mobile App
+Log in to the RBC Mobile App

-Like online banking, the RBC Mobile App provides easy access to your routing number right from your smartphone.
+Similar to online banking, the RBC Mobile App provides easy access to your routing number right from your smartphone.

-- Log into the RBC Mobile App.
+- Log in to the RBC Mobile App.

 - Tap on “Accounts” from the bottom menu.